kincsesbalint/paintone_rsn/README.md

 Information about the study design and the project can be found in the preregistration <https://osf.io/b8znd/> of the study.

 For the preprocessing of the resting-state data, the following pipeline were used <https://github.com/pni-lab/PUMI> .
+The latest version of the pipeline also provides RCPL scores.